byuweb/byu-card/README.md

 Default Styling:
 There will be padding around all elements but <img> tags.
 If you put your <img> inside of another <div> or <p> it will have padding around it.
 There is a nice box shadow, with a darker box shadow on hover.

+Text & Font: BYU-Card doesn't style the text differently.
+If you want titles or styled headings in your card, we suggest using <h2>'s or <H3>'s.
+The styling and fonts there will be set by your normal theming elsewhere in your website.

 ALIGNMENT: Default is center.
 You can change it to left aligned by A) using the setting in Drupal Views or B) using code on your *container element*.
 This is not changed on the <byu-card> element, but it's parent container.